jhudsl/Documentation_and_Usability/docs/coursera/03-lessons_from_user_designers.md

 #### Provide a method for users to file concerns

 No matter how much you have perfected your tool, it will never be perfect, especially since software deprecates over time.
-Because of this or other unknown unknowns, a usable tool still has a way for a user to let the developers know when something isn't working.
-This might a direct and obvious break like a bug or broken link, but it could also be something more subtle that also requires your attention.
+Because of this or other [unknown unknowns](https://uxdesign.cc/the-knowns-and-unknowns-framework-for-design-thinking-6537787de2c5), a usable tool still has a way for a user to let the developers know when something isn't working.
+This might be a direct and obvious break like a bug or broken link, but it could also be something more subtle that also requires your attention.
 We'll discuss this in more detail in a [later chapter](#obtaining-user-feedback).

 Now that we've discussed some major principles about users and design, let's dive in to talking about how documentation can help!